cdaein/sketch-wrapper/README.md

 ## How to use

-Documentation is updated for `v0.8.11`
+Documentation is updated for `v0.9.5`

-> Note: [Vitejs](https://vitejs.dev/) is recommended to use with Sketch Wrapper.
-Your bundler may complain that it cannot find `ogl-typescript` at bundle time as it is not part of the dependency.
-You can configure your bundler so that it does not pre-bundle it and only loads when you are using it with `ogl` mode.
-In Vitejs, use [`optimizeDeps.exclude`](https://vitejs.dev/guide/dep-pre-bundling.html).
-See below for example:
+> Note: Sketch Wrapper uses dynamic import of optional dependencies (ex. `ogl-typescript`) to reduce the package size.
+Your bundler may complain that it cannot find these dependencies.
+To get around this, you will need to exclude them at bundle time.
+[Vitejs](https://vitejs.dev/) is recommended to use with Sketch Wrapper and you can use [`optimizeDeps.exclude`](https://vitejs.dev/guide/dep-pre-bundling.html) to configure like below:

 ```js
 // vite.config.js